Our most common search themes:

 - She stated: "Don't drink the water."

 Quotation Marks to Show the Exact WordsQuotation marks can be used to show the actual words spoken or written.

 Comma or Colon?When introducing a quotation with words like He said, She whispered, It stated, etc., you can precede the quotation with a comma, a colon or nothing.
-It is the author's choice which to use, but if you would like a guideline, then use commas for quotations that comprise fewer than 7 words and use colons for longer quotations.
+It is the author's choice which to use, but if you would like a guideline, then use a colon for a quotation that is an independent clause and start the quotation with a capital letter.

 Comma after the QuotationThere is only a choice between a comma and a colon when the quotation is being introduced.
 Only a comma can be used after a quotation.

 - Paul looked over the hedge and shouted: "You can keep half of the strawberries you pick." (colon selected)

 - "You can keep half of the strawberries you pick," shouted Paul, looking over the hedge.
 (In this example, a colon is not an option.)

 Read more about punctuation inside or outside quotation marks.

 Just Quotation MarksQuite often quotations are used without introductions like He asked, She yelled, They wrote, etc. In those instances, no punctuation is required to introduce the quotation.